 163 4.
 Environmental Consequences 4.1 Introduction and alternatives to have significant irreversible effects on the environment.
 Finally, Section 4.1.7 describes the relationship between the short-term use of the environment and the maintenance and enhancement of long-term productivity.
 4.1.1 Analytical Assumptions The following impacts analyses were conducted with the following assumptions: 1.
 The laws, regulations, and policies applicable to BLM authorizing ROW grants for renewable energy development facilities would be applied consistently for all action alternatives.
-2. The proposed facility would be constructed, operated, maintained and decommissioned as described in each action alternative.
-3. Short-term impacts are those expected to occur during the construction phase and the first 5 years of the operation and maintenance phase, as well as the end-of-project-life decommissioning phase.
+2. The proposed facility would be constructed, operated, maintained, and decommissioned as described in each action alternative.
+3.

+(Note: The replacement of coreferent pronouns with corresponding noun phrases is performed where references to specific entities are made.
+Pleonastic usages of "it" which do not reference entities, e.g., weather conditions or existential constructions, are left unchanged, and not all potential coreferences are resolvable due to the nature of the text provided.)Short-term impacts are those expected to occur during the construction phase and the first 5 years of the operation and maintenance phase, as well as the end-of-project-life decommissioning phase.
 Long-term impacts are those that would occur after the first 5 years of operation.
 4.1.2 Types of Effects The potential impacts from those actions that would have direct, indirect, and cumulative effects were considered for each resource.
 Effects and impacts as used in this document are synonymous and could be beneficial or detrimental (40 CFR 1508.7, 1508.8; BLM NEPA Handbook Section 6.8).
 Direct effects are caused by the action and occur at the same time and place as the action; indirect effects are caused by the action and occur later in time or further in distance, but are still reasonably foreseeable.
 Residual effects are effects that remain after mitigation measures have been applied.
 Cumulative impacts are those effects resulting from the incremental impacts of an action when combined with other past, present, and reasonably foreseeable future actions (regardless of which agency or person undertakes such actions).
 Cumulative impacts could result from individually insignificant but collectively significant actions taking place over a period of time.
-4.1.3 Cumulative Scenario Approach This Draft SEIS analyzes the cumulative impacts of the construction, operation and maintenance, closure and decommissioning of the PSEGS and alternatives within the ROW application area, taking into account the effects in combination with past, present and reasonably foreseeable future actions.
-The cumulative effects analysis highlights past actions that are closely-related either in time or space (i.e., temporally or in geographic proximity) to the PSEGS and alternatives that could have ongoing impacts that could interact with those of other projects, present actions the review of which is in progress at the same time this Draft SEIS was being prepared; and reasonably foreseeable future actions, including those for which there are existing decisions, funding, formal proposals, or which are highly probable, based on known opportunities or trends.
-This information represents an update to the cumulative scenario presented in the PSPP PA/FEIS.
+4.1.3 Cumulative Scenario Approach This Draft SEIS analyzes the cumulative impacts of the construction, operation and maintenance, closure and decommissioning of the Palen Solar Electric Generating System and alternatives within the right-of-way application area, taking into account the effects in combination with past, present and reasonably foreseeable future actions.
+The cumulative effects analysis highlights past actions that are closely-related either in time or space (i.e., temporally or in geographic proximity) to the Palen Solar Electric Generating System and alternatives that could have ongoing impacts that could interact with those of other projects, present actions the review of which is in progress at the same time this Draft SEIS was being prepared; and reasonably foreseeable future actions, including those for which there are existing decisions, funding, formal proposals, or which are highly probable, based on known opportunities or trends.
+This information represents an update to the cumulative scenario presented in the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement.
 Palen Solar Electric Generating System Draft SEIS 4.1-2 July 2013